-An amended complaint was filed in December 2019.
+Plaintiff filed an amended complaint in December 2019.
 The government filed its answer in May 2020.
 In August 2021, Plaintiff moved to compel CBP to produce an adequate Vaughn Index.
 Defendant opposed this motion in November 2021.
 In February 2022, the District Court partially granted Plaintiff’s motion.
 Defendant filed a supplemental response renewing its objections in March 2022.
 Plaintiff subsequently dismissed the case after receiving the names of the other agencies involved in the roving patrols.

 - Original FOIA request (Complaint Ex.
 A)

 - Amended Complaint

 - Plaintiff’s Motion to Compel Adequate Vaughn Index

 - Defendant’s Objection to Plaintiff’s Motion to Compel Adequate Vaughn Index